fluent/fluent-plugin-opensearch/README.md

 You can specify times of retry putting template.

-This is useful when Elasticsearch plugin cannot connect Elasticsearch to put template.
+This is useful when OpenSearch plugin cannot connect OpenSearch to put template.
-Usually, booting up clustered Elasticsearch containers are much slower than launching Fluentd container.
+Usually, booting up clustered OpenSearch containers are much slower than launching Fluentd container.

 ```
 max_retry_putting_template 15 # defaults to 10